Trustworthy-AI-Group/Adversarial_Examples_Papers/README.md

-# A compelete list of papers about adversarial examples
+# A complete list of papers about adversarial examples

 It appears that the [List of All Adversarial Example Papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) has been experiencing crashes over the past few days.
 In the absence of this valuable resource, staying up-to-date with the latest research papers in this field has become challenging.
 Consequently, I created a repository aimed at aggregating and maintaining the most current papers in this domain.
 While this repository may not encompass every paper, I did try.
 If you find any papers we have missed, just drop me an [email](mailto:xswanghuster@gmail.com).
 We have included the [data](./nicholas.md) from [List of All Adversarial Example Papers](https://nicholas.carlini.com/writing/2019/all-adversarial-example-papers.html) till 2023-09-01.
 ## 2023-10-27